mjones490/emulators/README.md

 ### Backstory

 Computers have always fascinated me.
-I enjoys programming them, learning how they work, and learning the history behind them.
+I enjoy programming them, learning how they work, and learning the history behind them.
 I've been around them since the early '80s, when I was a kid, and "home" computers at the time were mostly simple, 8 bit machines